Nurseries

 The problem

 Worldwide, most farmers do not have access to high-quality coffee plants, which exposes them to tremendous unnecessary risks.
-In most parts of the world, when it’s time for a coffee farmer to plant a new tree on their farm, he has two choices: Save his own seed, or obtain it from a neighbor or local nurseries.
-Many nurseries are in remote areas and primitive, producing questionable varieties of questionable plant health.
+Many coffee nurseries are in remote areas and primitive, producing questionable varieties of questionable plant health.
 In most cases, these nurseries take or buy seeds from local farmers or institutions but do not take into consideration genetic traceability and purity of the seed—in other words, they often don’t know for certain what variety they are selling.
-Training is limited or nonexistent for most nursery owners; most learn on-the-fly and have scarce access to technical assistance.
+Training is limited or nonexistent for most nursery owners; most have scarce access to technical assistance.
 Additionally, a majority of seed producers, nurseries, farmers and supply chain actors do not have the needed tools to identify and trace varieties as they move from seed gardens to nurseries, from nurseries to farmer fields, from the field to the port, and from there into roasting drums around the world.
-For the specialty market, where specific coffee varieties like Geisha, Maragogype or Pacamara create value and can generate higher prices for farmers, it’s even more important to have access to accurate variety information.

 Solutions

 Best practice manuals and supporting videos.
 To fill an urgent gap in knowledge about best practices, from 2019–2021, WCR developed a series of three manuals of best practices with supporting videos for producing genetically pure and healthy seedlings, as well as on good business practices, tailors for nurseries both small and large.
 These manuals are accessible in Spanish, English, and French.
 Supporting videos are available in Spanish, English, French, Luganda, and Lugisu.
-In 2023, WCR developed a series of five complementary videos to support Robusta Clonal Coffee Nursery Management.
+In 2023, WCR developed a series of five complementary videos to support Robusta Clonal Coffee Nursery Management and a manual on the use of grafting practices for Robusta.
 All of these resources are freely available to all (see below).

 Resource